skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

   - Cancelling a task does not interrupt invocations already fired (this is by design for stability).
   - Asynchronous tasks run on virtual threads.

+### Commands

+- **Command Manipulation** :ballot_box_with_check:
+  - If a command is changed via `PlayerCommandPreprocessEvent`, Fubuki will execute it forcefully, bypassing any signature validation.
+This can cause two problems:
+    - Potential security risks if you rely on such signing behavior.
+    - The result of the command will be untrusted, e.g. if a player sends command `/say hello`, and a plugin changes it to `/say ciallo`, then the message printed at the client `[UserName] ciallo` will be displayed as unsigned.

+    This won't happen if the command content is not modified.

+- **Plugin Commands** :hammer:

 ### Data Store

 - **Metadata** :o: